Ronitsabhaya75/Hotel-Management-System/README.md

     mvn spring-boot:run
     ```

-### Frontend Setup
+### Database Setup

-1. Navigate to the frontend directory:
-    ```bash
-    cd frontend
-    ```

-2. Install the required dependencies:
-    ```bash
-    npm install
-    ```

-3. Start the React application:
-    ```bash
-    npm start
-    ```

-The frontend will now be running on `http://localhost:3000`.
+1. Set up a **MySQL** database (e.g., `hotel_management_system`).
+2. Apply the SQL scripts for creating the necessary tables (found in the `src/main/resources` folder).

 ## Usage

-1. Open your browser and go to `http://localhost:3000` for the frontend.
-2. You can log in as a customer or as an admin.
-3. As a customer, you can browse available rooms, make bookings, and view your reservation history.
-4. As an admin, you can manage room details, view all bookings, and update customer records.
+1. Start the backend server by running the Spring Boot application.
-5. Use Postman to test the backend APIs as described above.
+2. Use Postman to test the available API endpoints as described above.
+3. Access the APIs to manage rooms, bookings, and customer information.

 ## Contributing

-Feel free to fork the repository, create pull requests, and contribute to the development of the project.
-All contributions are welcome!
+Feel free to fork the repository, create feature branches, and submit pull requests.
+For any issues or bugs, open an issue in the repository.

 ## License